Cyberbot777/python-basics/README.md

   - March 20-23, 2025: Reviewed Python concepts including functions, file I/O, and error handling, and practiced with small exercises to prepare for larger projects.
   - March 24, 2025: Created `student_sorter.py` to manage student data, save/load to a file, and sort students by average grade.
   - March 25, 2025: Created `student_searcher.py` to manage student data, save/load to a file, search students by name, fixed bugs in search functionality and file loading, added a menu interface for adding, searching, viewing, removing, and saving students with user confirmation for removal and exit.
-  - March 26, 2025: Rearranged menu options in `student_searcher.py` to prioritize viewing all students and reordered add/remove options for better usability.
+  - March 26, 2025: Rearranged menu options in `student_searcher.py` to prioritize viewing all students and reordered add/remove options for better usability, and added grade validation and search by average grade range.
 - **Skills:** Python, Data Structures (Lists, Dictionaries), Functions, File I/O, Error Handling, Sorting, Searching
 - **Author:** Richard
 - **Date:** March 17, 2025 (Updated March 26, 2025)